Congenital Growth and Development Defects

 Congenital growth and developmental defects is the broad general term used to describe defects that occur as the fetus is growing within its mother’s womb.
 About 3-4% of babies born in the USA will have a congenital defect.
 The term encompasses a wide variety of clinical conditions.

 What causes growth and development defects?

-Congenital defects may result from chromosomal/genetic abnormalities inherited from parents or as a result of spontaneous mutations, pregnancy problems during early pregnancy, certain diseases acquired during early pregnancy (like maternal infections- chicken pox or rubella), chronic maternal conditions (like diabetes, high blood pressure), maternal diet issues, alcohol ingestion, smoking, street drug taking, medications or environmental factors (e.g. chemicals and radiation).
+Congenital defects may result from chromosomal/genetic abnormalities inherited from parents or as a result of spontaneous mutations, pregnancy problems during early pregnancy, certain diseases acquired during early pregnancy, like maternal infections such as chicken pox or rubella, chronic maternal conditions like diabetes or high blood pressure, maternal diet issues, alcohol ingestion, smoking, street drug taking, medications or environmental factors (e.g. chemicals and radiation).
 Sometimes no cause can be found.